mozilla-ai/lm-buddy/README.md

 # LLM evaluation
 flamingo run lm-harness --config lm_harness_config.yaml
 ```

 When submitting a job to Ray, the above commands should be used as your job entrypoints.

+### Development

+See the [contributing](CONTRIBUTING.md) guide for more information on development workflows and/or building locally.